carlomarxdk/cdw-cross-entropy-loss/README.md

 # Class Distance Weighted Cross-Entropy Loss
 Implementation of the Class Distance Weighted Cross-Entropy Loss in PyTorch.
+This loss is designed for **the multilabel classification problems, when one assumes ordinal nature between the classes**.

 The CDW Cross-Entropy Loss is presented in the [Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation](https://arxiv.org/abs/2202.05167) (see citations) and further extended in the [Using sequences of life-events to predict human lives](https://www.nature.com/articles/s43588-023-00573-5).